open-toast/testkit-plugins/README.md

 ## Code coverage

-It is notoriously difficult to collect code coverage data from testkit tests.
-The root of the challenge is that by default, testkit tests launch in a separate Gradle daemon JVM, which lingers after the tests finish.
+It is notoriously difficult to collect code coverage data from TestKit tests.
+The root of the challenge is that by default, TestKit tests launch in a separate Gradle daemon JVM, which lingers after the tests finish.
 This presents the following problems

-* The TestKit JVM needs to start with the jacoco agent attached to it.
+* The TestKit JVM needs to start with the Jacoco agent attached to it.
 * Jacoco data from the TestKit JVM is not flushed until the JVM terminates; however, the JVM lingers past the TestKit test execution.
 * The lingering TestKit JVM may continue writing out jacoco coverage data while Gradle tries to collect the jacoco output file, resulting in intermittent build failures.
 * TestKit tests and other unit tests cannot use the same jacoco output file because they may overwrite each other.

-To solve these problems, the junit5 extension starts a jacoco coverage tcpserver and passes the right jacoco javaagent parameters into the testkit build.
-The jacoco coverage server writes coverage data into a separate file.
+To solve these problems, the junit5 extension starts a Jacoco coverage TCP server and passes the right Jacoco agent parameters into the TestKit build.
+The Jacoco coverage TCP server writes coverage data into a separate file.
-The jacoco plugin applied to the testkit project ensures that the coverage is flushed after the test finishes.
+The jacoco plugin applied to the TestKit project ensures that the coverage is flushed after the test finishes.
 And finally, the main plugin wires everything together.

 See